-Case Studies | Analytica in Environmental modeling
+Analytica in Environmental Modeling

-Environmental problems are often complex, having many interacting parts – human activities that release pollutants, transport via air, water or land; chemical transformation; physical and biological effects on ecosystems and human health; and the economy that drives the activities and pays for clean up.
+Environmental problems are often complex, having many interacting parts – human activities that release pollutants; transport via air, water or land; chemical transformation; physical and biological effects on ecosystems and human health; and the economy that drives the activities and pays for clean up.

-To gain a clear understanding and effective policies for improving the environment, we need careful quantitative analysis.
-Usually, multidisciplinary teams are involved in building models, and many stakeholders and the general public care about the results.
+To gain a clear understanding and create effective policies for improving the environment, we need careful quantitative analysis.
+Usually, multidisciplinary teams are involved in building models, and both stakeholders and the general public care about the results.

-The future of coal in South Africa
+The Future of Coal in South Africa

-Reducing flood risk in Ho Chi Minh City
+Reducing Flood Risk in Ho Chi Minh City

 Cleaning up the Neuse Estuary

 Pollutants affect water quality and growth of toxic micro-organisms.
 This models helps policymakers set safe levels nitrogen to ensure the survival of shellfish and fish.